Orientation: cosmology, geography, genealogy

 The choice of the Florentine family, so important not only objectively in the history of the Renaissance but also for Warburg’s personal studies, is perhaps a self-quotation, almost comparable with a cameo: it is significant that he himself sketched the family tree of the Florentine family (as he did the Wanderkarte in 1911, in collaboration with his wife Mary), chosen, not fortuitously, as a model.
-The impression is that the discourse broached via images in Plate A, as well as in the introductory group of the first three plates A, B and C, is also intended to illustrate an anthropological tendency, typical of human behaviour since the beginning of civilization, to seek orientation in the world.
+The impression is that the discourse broached via the images in Panel A, as well as in the introductory group of the first three Panels A, B and C, is also intended to illustrate an anthropological tendency, typical of human behaviour since the beginning of civilisation, to seek orientation in the world.

-A narrative of sky pilgrims and merchants who travel by land and sea, and of men who study and men of enterprise
+A narrative of pilgrims of the heavens and merchants who travel by land and sea, and of men who study and men of enterprise

-With regard to the Tornabuoni commission of the Birth of John the Baptist by Ghirlandaio in Santa Maria Novella and, more generally, the Florentine materials in Plate 45 and Plate 46 of Mnemosyne Atlas, Warburg himself writes in his notes for the conference held at the Bibliotheca Hertziana (Warburg 2014):
+With regard to the Tornabuoni commission of the Birth of John the Baptist by Ghirlandaio in Santa Maria Novella and, more generally, the Florentine materials in Panel 45 and Panel 46 of the Mnemosyne Atlas, Warburg himself writes in his notes for the conference held at the Bibliotheca Hertziana:

 Once again, the breath of life that animates the figures of Antiquity comes back to reactivate, in the graceful shapes of the nymph-maid so dear to the Early Florentine Renaissance, the pathetic temperament that was also related to pagan demons.
-Tornabuoni family's genealogy comes to indicate, paradigmatically , the re-emergence of expressions of the Classical legacy in the genetic code of Western culture, as a set track for the proper spiritual orientation of every "good European".
+The genealogy of the Tornabuoni family comes to indicate, paradigmatically, the re-emergence of the expressive legacy of antiquity in the genetic code of Western culture as a deep rooted marker of spiritual orientation for every “good European”.

 That your pagan storm bird (the maidservant in the Birth of the Baptist), can burst into this slow respectability, this controlled Christianity, reveals to me the enigmatic and illogical traits of the simple humanity of the Tornabuoni family.